 I use Microsoft’s new “Vista fonts” (included with Vista, Windows 7, and versions of Office since 2007) throughout these pages.
 Most text on Travel Photo Essay pages is white Candara on a black background.
 I use a black background to maximize the contrast and impact of the pictures.
 Most text on these Commentary pages is in Constantia, on a robin’s-egg blue background that I find much more comfortable for extended reading than the usual bright white.
 Links are in Corbel; page headers are in large bold Calibri.
 Monospaced text is in Consolas.

-If you don’t have the Vista fonts— Apple computers and mobile devices usually don’t have them— the CSS style sheets specify alternatives from the older Microsoft “core fonts” (which I used until April 2007).
+If you don’t have the Vista fonts— phones, tablets, and Apple computers usually don’t have them— the CSS style sheets specify alternatives from the older Microsoft “core fonts” (which I used until April 2007).
 Most text is in Trebuchet.
 The footers at the end of pages and other special text are in Georgia.
 Links are in regular Verdana; page headers are in large bold Trebuchet.
 Monospaced text is in Andale Mono.
 If you’re using an old computer that doesn’t have those fonts, the style sheets provide additional common alternatives.
 If you’re still using a paleolithic browser that doesn’t support CSS, the text will display in whatever font your browser is set to use.